ButterflyMX gate access control for gated communities

 These systems can be even more effective when integrated alongside other security features, like cameras, elevator controls, and smart locks.
 Regardless of whether you’re managing employee access or controlling deliveries, these measures help your business maintain a secure environment for operations.

-4 types of gate access control systems
+Types of gate access control systems

 We’ve covered the importance of controlling access at gated entrances, but now you must choose an access control system for your gate.
 Fortunately, you have a few options to suit your property’s unique needs.

-1. RFID gate access control systems
+The most common types of gate access control systems are:

-1. RFID gate access control systems
+RFID gate access control systems

 RFID stands for “radio-frequency identification.”
 It’s a technology that uses a scanner to read data stored within an RFID tag via radio waves.
 This technology is frequently used in access control systems.